The Unspoken Burden Of Constant Reliability

 This is the quiet cost of being relied on in every room.

-How Strength Becomes an Unspoken Assignment
+How Strength Becomes An Unspoken Assignment

 Nobody formally hands you this position.
 It simply emerges.
 You manage situations effectively.
 You rarely voice complaints.
 You pivot effortlessly.
 You remain steady while everyone else crumbles.